djmolloy57/proj2_test2_boostrapbtn/README.md

 # Credits
 ## Media
-  * The photos used in this site were obtained from
+  * The photos used in this site were obtained from from https://pexels.com
-     * The country/city image on the site page are from

 ## Acknowledgements